JustinBritt/COVID-19-Modelling/README.md

 Gumel, A. B., Ruan, S., Day, T., Watmough, J., Brauer, F., Van den Driessche, P., ... & Wu, J. (2004).
 Modelling strategies for controlling SARS outbreaks.
 Proceedings of the Royal Society of London.
 Series B: Biological Sciences, 271(1554), 2223-2232.

 Gumel, A. B., McCluskey, C. C., & Watmough, J. (2006).
 An SVEIR model for assessing potential impact of an imperfect anti-SARS vaccine.

+Safi, M. A., & Gumel, A. B. (2010).
+Global asymptotic dynamics of a model for quarantine and isolation.
+Discrete & Continuous Dynamical Systems-B, 14(1), 209.

+Lee, J., Chowell, G., & Jung, E. (2016).
+A dynamic compartmental model for the Middle East respiratory syndrome outbreak in the Republic of Korea: a retrospective analysis on control interventions and superspreading events.
+Journal of theoretical biology, 408, 118-126.